mohammedgad/RomPatcher/README.md

 You can run RomPatcher script simply
 `python rompatcher.py`

-You can run RomPatcher script in background using `pythonw rompatcher.py`
+You can run RomPatcher script in background
+`pythonw rompatcher.py`

+You can change the default time interval the `15 minutes` by using `-i` argument To make the script change your DNS every 30 seconds `python rompatcher.py -i 30`

+You can change the targeted **gateway IP** to your own IP in casse you want to run the script on your **remote server** by using `-g` argument
+`python rompatcher.py -g 198.168.1.1`

+You can Change the **DNS** to any DNS you want by using `-d` argument `python rompatcher.py -d 8.8.4.4`